 The pursuit of less

 More focus on weight & size than goal & purpose?
-Cutting your toothbrush in half, cutting labels of your clothes and burning pages when you read them to make everything lighter, while your backpack, tent and sleeping bag are among the heaviest on the market may not be the way to go.
+Cutting your toothbrush in half, cutting labels of your clothes and burning pages when you read them to make everything lighter, while your backpack, tent and sleeping bag are among the heaviest on the market, may not be the best way to go.
 Have you heard about the “big three” items (backpack, tent and sleeping bag)?
 Here you will most likely find your most significant weight savings!
-The trick is to find balance and not sacrifice neither performance nor safety.
+The trick is to find balance and not sacrifice either performance nor safety.

 For me it’s a lot about weight and size when I’m out trekking with my family.
-Often end up carrying the majority of our stuff in a 100L backpack.
+I often end up carrying the majority of our stuff in a 100l backpack.
 When I’m out alone I never really think about weight that much and often take extra snacks and food with me.
 During my longer walks through Sweden I often bought food or snacks as I passed petrol stations and grocery stores.
 I once bought a fairly big watermelon for that evening and ended up carrying it for hours before pitching my tent.
-At other times I emptied my pockets from trash as often as I could, loosing a couple of grams by doing so.
+At other times I emptied my pockets from trash as often as I could, losing a couple of grams by doing so.
 From time to time it feels like weight has a lot to do with “state of mind” rather than physical shape.